Eric Lorberer (he/him)

 Thanks to the service and diligence of board members, Rain Taxi—a nonprofit organization dedicated to promoting interest in contemporary literature—has stayed above water during mighty tough times.
 In May 2021, Rain Taxi's Board Chair Paul Von Drasek passed away.
 Learn more about his legacy here.

 Current Board Members

 Rain Taxi wouldn't be Rain Taxi without the passion of the people who write for it.
-Over 500 writers have contributed reviews, essays, interviews and features to the pages of Rain Taxi since our first issue appeared in 1996.
-We are especially pleased to publish work by a range of people, from first-time writers to established authors.
+Nearly 1000 writers have contributed reviews, essays, interviews, and features to the pages of Rain Taxi since our first issue appeared in 1996.
+We are pleased to publish work by a wide range of writerly talent, from first-time reviewers to established authors.
 Find out about becoming a Rain Taxi reviewer.

-Rain Taxi is currently supported in part by grants from the McKnight Foundation, the Metropolitan Regional Arts Council, the National Endowment for the Arts, Target, and various other foundations.
+Rain Taxi is also currently supported by grants from the McKnight Foundation, the Metropolitan Regional Arts Council, the National Endowment for the Arts, Target, and various other foundations.
 We thank them all for their support!

 This activity is made possible by the voters of Minnesota through a Minnesota State Art Board Operating Support grant, thanks to a legislative appropriation from the arts and cultural heritage fund.

 We thank all our readers, philanthropic organizations, and government institutions for their support!